-The definitive diagnosis and classification of individual cancers underpins the care of individual cancer patients, as well as research into the cause, prevention, diagnosis and treatment of cancer.
-Traditionally, cancer classification has been based on consensus of histopathological opinion, with very limited consideration of molecular pathology.
-But new technologies are transforming the field of pathology more rapidly than at any time in the last 30 years, and it is becoming increasingly clear that the traditional approach to cancer classification is insufficient.
-Our understanding of cancer at the molecular level has reached the point where this information should be included in diagnoses.
+The diagnosis and classification of cancer is essential for providing the best care to individual patients, as well as for researching the cause, prevention, diagnosis and treatment of cancer.
+In the past, cancer classification was based on the consensus of histopathological opinion, with limited consideration of molecular pathology.
+However, new technologies are revolutionizing the field of pathology and it is becoming increasingly clear that the traditional approach to cancer classification is inadequate.
+Our understanding of cancer at the molecular level has advanced to the point where this information should be included in diagnoses.

-Digital pathology and image analysis are also producing new insights, providing quantitative justification for many existing diagnostic criteria and challenging others.
-Rapid improvement in computer technology, including artificial intelligence, is already producing clinically applicable diagnostic aids, and this trend is likely to accelerate.
-IARC has been responsible for the WHO Tumor Classification, also known as the WHO Blue Books, since the third edition (2000—200), which covered all organ sites in 10 volumes.
-Although the WHO1 document divides the molecular classification of the atlas7 PC genome into two large groups (BRAF type and Ras type), it also includes the main molecular characteristics of the different PC subtypes.
+Digital pathology and image analysis are also providing new insights, offering quantitative justification for many existing diagnostic criteria and challenging others.
+With rapid improvements in computer technology, including artificial intelligence, clinically applicable diagnostic aids are becoming available, and this trend is likely to accelerate.
+The International Agency for Research on Cancer (IARC) has been responsible for the WHO Tumor Classification, also known as the WHO Blue Books, since the third edition (2000-2001), which covered all organ sites in 10 volumes.
+The WHO document divides the molecular classification of the atlas7 PC genome into two large groups (BRAF type and Ras type), and also includes the main molecular characteristics of the different PC subtypes.

 Although NIFTP shares the molecular alterations of thyroid tumors that show a follicular pattern and exhibits a high prevalence of mutations in the RAS gene family, it can sometimes be associated with fusions of the PPARG and THADA genes.
 A number of tumors remain whose cell lineage is unclear and are listed as such; these include sclerosing mucoepidermoid carcinoma with eosinophilia and cribriform-morular thyroid carcinoma.
 This review summarizes the changes in the fifth edition of the WHO Classification of Endocrine and Neuroendocrine Tumors related to the thyroid gland.
 Anaplastic thyroid carcinoma remains the most undifferentiated form; squamous cell carcinoma of the thyroid is now considered a subtype of anaplastic carcinoma.